austineinstein/seneca/record_label_analyst.md

 Recommend next actions.

-## Query A Genre/Subculture Which Interests You
+## Query A Genre/Subculture Interesting To You

 ```bash